Rated 5 out of 5

 Interior & Facilities

-Shepherd's hut: This beautiful oak shepherd's hut suits its rural environs perfectly, but this I s where the tradition ends.
+Shepherd's hut: This beautiful oak shepherd's hut suits its rural environs perfectly, but this is where the tradition ends.
 Inside, a luxurious double bed dominates the roomy sleeping space, surrounded by bedside tables, lamps, mirrors and candles.
-The slate flooring covers underfloor heating, while an electric heater disguised as an antique fireplace services the hut on cooler evenings.
+The slate flooring covers underfloor heating, while an electric heater, disguised as an antique fireplace, services the hut on cooler evenings.
 At the far side of the hut, behind hand-crafted wooden doors, sits a bathroom fit for royalty.
 A flushing toilet and hot water basin are overshadowed by the gorgeous roll top bath, which is perfect for an indulgent soak after a day's walking the lush environs.
 What's striking about this accommodation is the clever mix of decadent decoration and practical touches - from stained glass panels and candelabras to charge points and 4G availability.
-We don't think 14th century shepherds lived in such luxury!
+We don't think 14th-century shepherds lived in such luxury!

 Cabin: This spacious living space has everything that you could need for a comfortable stay away from home.
 The kitchen has a sink with hot and cold water, and under counter fridge, a small oven with hob and microwave, as well as a large variety of crockery, cutlery and cooking apparatus.
-A kitchen table allows doe eating space, and a corner seating area can be used to cuddle up of an evening or as the perfect spot for an afternoon nap.
+A kitchen table allows doe eating space, and a corner seating area can be used to cuddle up for an evening or as the perfect spot for an afternoon nap.
 Underfloor heating keeps the cabin toasty, and stained-glass windows allow for plenty of light in this large chill-out space.
 The cabin also has a bathroom at its far end, with a hot shower, flushing toilet and wash basin.

 Outside: The Challoners sits inside its own enclosed space, with a lockable gate to ensure privacy.
 An old apple tree sits in one corner, shading the chickens in the coop next door from the midday sun.
 Flower beds bursting with perennial blooms guide you around to your accommodation, opening out onto a lawned area, complete with stone seating area and its own fire pit.
-This is the perfect spot to stay cosy while you star gaze with your sweetheart.
+This is the perfect spot to stay cosy while you stargaze with your sweetheart.
 Or sit on the decking outside the cabin, on bespoke garden furniture, gazing out at the countryside with a glass of something bubbly.

 Situation & Location